 Lymington has a 25 meter main pool with easy accessible steps and designated accessible changing rooms, there are fun time sessions with floats and toys on both Saturdays and Sundays for families.
 A gym with various fitness classes, are also available - none members are welcome to use the facilities.
 You can find there web site here: Lymington Health and Leisure.

 At the end of the road you can discover Pennington Common - this is part of the New Forest National Park and is home to our nearest play park.
 The common is regularly home to the Coles Fun Fair, the circus and other community events.
+There is a short circular walk on the common which details its history and encourages you to discover more.
 Details of any events we try and share on our facebook page.

 There are regular ferries from Lymington to the Isle of Wight - it is just a 40 minute crossing.
 The views from the ferry across the Solent are stunning and there is so much to explore on the island.
 We would recommend advance booking your day trip - if you are a bluebadge holder discounts are available.
 Once on the island you can choose to explore Yarmouth, take a bus tour, or take a drive on the islands roads - your guide to getting around the Island.